hansake/partly-working-gcc-compiler-for-z80/gcc-2.95.2-z80-patch/README.txt

+Note: written by V.Brahmaiah for the original patch

 This file describes the gcc z80 port status:

 I worked with the source tree gcc-2.95.2.
 This work is done as a part my